vbotka/ansible-linux-postinstall/docs/source/guide-task-service.rst

       - udev

 See the tasks what services are implemented (acpi, apparmor, auto_upgrades, ..., zfs).
-For each service, there are five variables of the form
+For each service, there might be five variables of the form

 .. code-block:: text